PDF version of this page.

 Academic review – A process for helping schools and school divisions identify and analyze instructional and organizational factors affecting student achievement.
 More about academic reviews …

-Accreditation Denied – Accreditation rating given to a school when students achieve adjusted pass rates below those required to earn the fully accredited rating for the current year as well as the preceding three consecutive years.
+Accredited with Warning – Accreditation rating given to a school prior to 2015 when students achieved adjusted pass rates below those required to meet the Fully Accredited rating.

-Achievement gap –Differences in academic performance among student groups.
+Achievement gap – Difference in academic performance between student groups.

 Adjusted pass rate – In calculating accreditation ratings, allowances are made for certain transfer students, students who speak little or no English and students who pass retakes of tests after receiving remedial instruction.
 These allowances result in adjusted pass rates which are used to determine accreditation ratings.

 Alignment – The correlation between Virginia’s SOL, what is taught in the classroom and what appears on the SOL tests.
 Curriculum alignment ensures that students are taught the material subject to testing.

 AMO or AMOs – Annual Measurable Objectives are the minimum required percentages of students determined to be proficient in each content area.
 More about Annual Measurable Objectives ...

 Assessment – A test or other method for measuring achievement.

 Board-recognized diplomas – The Board of Education establishes minimum requirements for the Standard Diploma, Advanced Studies Diploma, Modified Standard Diploma and the Special Diploma.
 International Baccalaureate Diplomas are regarded as Advanced Studies Diplomas.

 Carry over students – A student who remains in high school after completing four or more years.